xtrusia/page/docs/2022-08-02-virtual-maas.markdown

 * OS: Ubuntu 20.04 Focal
 * Hypervisor: VMware Workstation

+First of all, If you want to use lxd along with maas. please check dnsmasq conflict between maas and lxd.

 First, you need to install qemu-kvm, libvirt and related pkgs.

 {% highlight shell %}